wp-plugins/expandable-dashboard-recent-comments/readme.txt

 == Screenshots ==

-1. A screenshot of the 'Recent Comments' admin dashboard page with the plugin active, showing comments that have been truncated/excerpted by WordPress (the 2nd and 4th listed) and full, short comments.
+1. A screenshot of the 'Recent Comments' admin dashboard widget with the plugin active, showing comments that have been truncated/excerpted by WordPress (the 2nd and 4th listed) and full, short comments.
+(Note the 'Expand All' and 'Collapse All' links added to the bottom of the widget.)
 2. A screenshot of the 'Recent Comments' admin dashboard page with the plugin active, now showing the first excerpted comment fully in-place expanded and with markup and formatting applied.